The Pink House Lulworth Dorset

-The Pink House is set in the picturesque village of East Lulworth close to Lulworth Castle and Country Park which is open to the public and every August hosts the family music festival that is Camp Bestival.
-Just a few kilometres from the sea at Lulworth Cove and the beautiful beaches of Purbeck there much to discover, explore and enjoy here.
+The Pink House is close to Lulworth Castle and Country Park which the Weld Family Estate have owned since the 17th Century.
+Today they still manage and maintain it as open to the public and every August it hosts the family music festival that is Camp Bestival.

 Lulworth Cove is the jewel in the crown of the Jurassic Coast and an absolute must for visitors to Dorset.
 Granted World Heritage Site status by UNESCO in 2001 this unique chalk and limestone cove is one of the finest examples in the world of such a landform and is framed by the Purbeck hills of Hambury Tout and the magnificent natural arch at Durdle Door.
 The area is a magnet for geologists and geographers including the dramatic Fossil Forest where petrified tree remains. dating back to the Dinosaur Age, can still be seen.